What is the IVF + Surrogacy Process?

 What Is a Gestational Carrier?

-A gestational surrogate or gestational carrier (GC) is a person with a uterus who uses IVF to carry a baby that is unrelated to them genetically.
+A is a person with a uterus who uses IVF to carry a baby that is unrelated to them genetically.

-Gestational surrogacy first came about in the 1980s with the introduction of in-vitro fertilization (IVF), a multi-step medical process that makes it possible for a person with a uterus to be implanted with an embryo created outside of the body.
+Gestational surrogacy first came about in the 1980s with the introduction of, a multi-step medical process that makes it possible for a person with a uterus to be implanted with an embryo created outside of the body.
 IVF has been a boon for surrogacy as it separates the gestational process – the act of carrying a baby in the womb – from the genetic parentage of the child.

 Who Should Consider Gestational Surrogacy?

 Gestational surrogacy has become a widely-accepted option for those wishing to have a child who shares their genes.
 Celebrities that have a child from a gestational carrier include Elon Musk, Kim Kardashian, Anderson Cooper, Lucy Liu, and Ricky Martin.